Inedo/inedo-docs/Content/proget/api/sca/comments/list.md

 ## HTTP Response Specification

-A successful (`200`) response body will contain an array of [BuildComment Object](/docs/proget/api/sca#commentinfo-object) objects.
+A successful (`200`) response body will contain an array of [BuildComment](/docs/proget/api/sca#buildcomment-object) objects.
 For example, to listing all comments in release version `1.2.3` of a project `myProject`, the request would return this:

 ```json
 GET /api/sca/comments?project=myProject&version=1.2.3